Vegan MoussakaThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 - Tomato Paste: Doubles as a thickening agent and flavor booster.
 Tomato paste is just concentrated tomato purée & adds natural sweetness to the filling.

 - Brown Lentils: This meatless moussaka recipes calls for lentils in place of ground meat.
 Canned lentils are already cooked and ready to go.
 Avoid red lentils since they break down readily and turn mushy, and black lentils won’t be creamy enough.
 Vegan ground beef can also be used.
+Learn how to cook red lentils if you plan to make a meal with it.

 - Diced Tomatoes: Fresh tomatoes for natural sweetness & acidity!
 Canned tomatoes are a must for soups, stews, and sauces.
 I stock up when they go on sale, so I always have them in my pantry.